-American gold: Dressel, Ledecky win again at Olympic pool
+Chaotic waters: US stars win, but Dressel won’t get 6 golds

-TOKYO (AP) — Caeleb Dressel added a world record to his growing medal haul.
+TOKYO (AP) — Caeleb Dressel is pretty much invincible when he has a lane to himself.

+It was a disappointing capper to a golden morning for the Americans, whose biggest swimming stars both ascended to the top of the medal podium.

-Dressel won his third gold medal of the Tokyo Games with a world record in the 100-meter butterfly Saturday.
+After Dressel won his third gold of the games, Katie Ledecky closed out her grueling Olympic program with a third straight victory in the 800 freestyle.

-About 20 minutes later, Ledecky claimed her expected gold in the 800 freestyle, though she was pushed hard by Australian rival Ariarne Titmus.
+Ledecky was pushed hard by Australian rival Ariarne Titmus, but the American held on in a race she hasn’t lost since 2010.

 Ledecky finished up with two golds, two silver and a fifth-place finish at the Tokyo Aquatics Centre — not as successful as she was five years ago in Rio de Janeiro, but not bad at all.

+“I could see her the whole way,” Ledecky said of Titmus.
+“I was trying to keep tabs on her and trying to inch my way out a little bit each 50.
+I knew she was just going to be lurking there the whole time.

+“I knew I had to have a little gap,” Ledecky said, “because if we were neck and neck on the last 100, I know she she has that finish.”

-Dressel led right from the start and held off Hungary’s Kristof Milak to touch in 49.45 seconds, breaking the mark of 49.50 that the American set at the 2019 world championships in Gwangju.
+Dressel led right from the start in the fly and held off Hungary’s Kristof Milak to touch in 49.45 seconds, breaking the mark of 49.50 that the American set at the 2019 world championships.

 Milak, winner of the 200 fly, earned the silver with a blistering 49.68.
 The bronze went to Switzerland’s Noe Ponti.